dugudugu/chris-harms-web/README.md

 ## Technologies Used

 The technologies I used are:
-* HTML5 is the markup language used for rendering the webpage.
+* HTML5 is the markup language used for rendering the web page.
 [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)

-* Google Fonts is used to style the webpage fonts.
+* Google Fonts is used to style the web page fonts.
 [Google Fonts](https://fonts.google.com/)

 * Font Awesome is used for icons shown in the footer.
 [Font Awesome](https://fontawesome.com/)

-* CSS3 is the style sheet language used to style the HTML webpage.
+* CSS3 is the style sheet language used to style the HTML web page.
 [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3)

 * CSS Matic is used for styling images.
 [CSS Matic](https://cssmatic.com/)

-* Bootstrap 4 Framework for the mobile responsiveness and grid layout of the webpage.
+* Bootstrap 4 Framework for the mobile responsiveness and grid layout of the web page.
 I also used Bootstrap's core CSS for most of the styling and layout, buttons and forms.
 [Bootstrap 4](https://getbootstrap.com/).